Description

-Who is the StressChecker Pro for?
+Who is the StressChecker Pro intended for?

 What is the StressChecker Pro?